luckyrantanplan/proxy-to-proxy-https/README.md

 # proxy-to-proxy-https
-An http proxy that act as man in the middle between a browser and a corporate proxy in nodeJS node node.js
+An http proxy that acts as man in the middle between a browser and a corporate proxy in nodeJS node node.js

 Do not hesitate to publish an issue for any question or problem